 In Berlin just two weeks ago, a group of Muslim parents gathered in protest against the male preschool teacher who they recently discovered was gay.
 The teacher himself recognizes that many of these parents automatically equate pedophilia with being gay.
 Even in a country many assume to be western progressive, there are hearts and minds ardently refusing universal acceptance.

 This is not the only incident, as most recently the New York Times reported a message from a “leading opposition Russian newspaper” claiming that Chechen authorities in Russia were arresting and killing gay men.
 A regional analyst reported that over 100 men who mysteriously disappeared were in fact detained.

-The question becomes, how do we help our sisters and brothers in countries where even protest is a grand challenge?
-I guess all we can do, and continue to do, is work to make individual change, to work at changing the minds of those in our immediate worlds, as Esra’a does, and join those around the world in whatever support we can offer.
+The question becomes, how do we help our these communities in countries where even protest is a grand challenge?
+I guess all we can do, and continue to do, is work to make individual change, to work at changing the minds of those in our immediate worlds, as Esra’a does.
+We must join those around the world with whatever support we can offer.